arioslock/projects_in_progress/README.md

 # Email classification with spaCy and sklearn
-Projects that I am working at right now.
+Currently, I am involved in the following projects:

-Text categorizer with spaCy, sklearn: Logistical regression, Random Forest, Naiv Baies,
+Text Categorization with spaCy and sklearn:

-At my company we have a customer support deaprtment that is contacting with our customer and Amazon support.
+Developing a text categorization system using machine learning algorithms such as Logistic Regression, Random Forest, and Naive Bayes.
-At the end of the month that department need to preaper raport about topic of messages.
-Customer support agents add to topic of message some word that describe what is is about.
+At my company, our Customer Support department interacts with both our customers and Amazon support.
+At the end of each month, this department needs to prepare a report about the topics of the messages they've handled.
+Customer support agents assign descriptive keywords to the message topics.
+However, due to a lack of standardized procedures, there are numerous misspelled and inconsistently varied labels.
+Subsequently, someone manually filters the messages and prepares a report for customers.

-There is 17 labels but with lack of proccedur, ther is all kind of misspeel and variation of labels words.
+Tasks to complete for this project include:

-Things to do:
+- Feature engineering (completed),
-- feature engennering - done,
+- Data exploration,
-- data exploring,
+- Model benchmarking (completed),
-- bench models - done,
+- Data preproccesing (completed),
-- spacy Model - done,
+- Creation of a spaCy model (completed),
-- search grid for sklearn
+- Hyperparameter tuning using grid search for sklearn models.